hablapps/pairstrading/PostPairsTrading.md

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint
 ```
 As we saw in the introduction, we are working within a tick architecture environment.
-This means that, in addition to receiving real-time prices for our indices, this architecture provides a utility to store the closing prices of our indices in our hard database (HDB) at the end of the day.
+This means that, in addition to receiving real-time prices for our indices, this architecture provides a tool to store the closing prices of our indices in our historical database (HDB) at the end of the day.

 Therefore, we simply need to execute a straightforward query on the HDB to read these data and load them into memory.
 To achieve this, we define the function `rs`, which takes a date range and the indices for which we want to retrieve data.
 We can then use the **qSQL syntax** (very similar to SQL) to obtain the desired data.